-A high personal priority is to understand the distinction between "first word art," where newness, novelty, and innovation are its prominent features, and "last word art," where "doing well," "doing best," and "virtuosity" are most prominent.
-This is a high personal priority because history has demonstrated that, on occasion, it's possible to do both.
+A related issue is the distinction between "first word art," where newness, novelty, and innovation are its prominent features, and "last word art," where doing well, doing best, and virtuosity are most prominent.
+History has demonstrated that, on occasion, it's possible to do both.
 (1)

-A related personal priority is to understand the dynamics of getting innovative work successfully realized.
-Traditionally, the old media word (e.g., film) requires a much higher commitment to staying on-plan while the new media world encourages experimentation where it's OK to fail.
+Another related issue is the dynamics of getting innovative work successfully realized.

+Traditionally, the old media world (e.g., film) required a much higher commitment to staying on-plan while the new media world encourages experimentation where it's OK to fail.
 I'm convinced that a "calculated risk" can be nurtured which balances creative exploration with getting things done.
 (2)

-Over a twenty-year period (~1977-97), my "place representation" work slowly evolved from formal art and technology concerns to acknowledge the politics of place and the politics of representation.
+Over time, my "place representation" work slowly evolved from formal art and technology concerns to acknowledge the politics both of place and of representation.
 My work became as much about cultural geography, indigenousness, and the future of travel and tourism as it was about field cinematography, interactive installations, and immersive display.
 (3)